 This coastal town has a fine selection of accommodation that you and Fido will love.
 It’s here for the luxury dog-friendly lodges in Whitby we recommend.

 If anyone is going to fall in love with Yorkshire immediately it has to be here.
-It is a section of the county where contrasts are at play from the heather and gorse moors, the dizzyingly high coastal cliffs, quaint fishing villages and sandy beaches.
-Wherever you go you can be sure that your trail will have some of the best dog-friendly attractions in Whitby and the surrounding areas to keep you entertained.
+It is a section of the county where contrasts are at play from the heather and gorse moors, the dizzyingly high coastal cliffs, quaint fishing villages and the vast range of Whitby dog friendly cottages.
+Wherever you go you can be sure that your trail will have some pet friendly days out in Whitby and the surrounding areas to keep you entertained.